erwinmaas/laravel-preset/README.md

-# Erwin Maas' Laravel Frontend Preset
+# :art:Erwin Maas' Laravel Frontend Preset

 A Laravel frontend preset that scaffolds out new applications just the way I like 'em 👌🏻